This Glossary includes adaptions from “Diplomacy A-Z”, by Mark Nelson, et. al., and the “Diplomacy FAQ”, by Diplomat.

 mod or moderator – a volunteer that assists the PlayDip administration in administering games and the Forum, assisting users, and enforcing site rules.

-multi-account – a violation of site rules where a user access two or more accounts in the same game.
+multi-account – a violation of site rules where a user accesses two or more accounts in the same game.

 multiple account – a violation of site rules where a user maintains two or more accounts.

-mutual support – a tactical procedure where one unit supports a second which in turn is supporting the first.
+mutual support – a tactical procedure where one unit supports a second which in turn supports the first.
 Mutual supports provide either unit a defensive strength of two provided only one of them is attacked.

 NMR or no moves received – when no orders are inputted by a player or sent to a GM, resulting in the power being played falling into CD.

 noob, newb, newbie (other variations) – if you need to ask...

 open game – typically a password protected game where the creator posts the game info in the Find a Game forum and extends open invitations to users to populate the game.
 See also invitational & pick-up game.